Ankit152/my_codes/README.md

-# number-to-words
+# MY CODES
-This is a basic C program that converts a number into words.
+This is a repository where I put my codes to practice git commands and to get familiar with the GitHub.